7 Most Common CDR Report Mistakes Made by Applicants for Skill Assessment

 - Selection of the components

 So, rather than describing the work done by the group to complete the project (literature review, design calculation, design work, analysis, fabrication, modification, testing, and implementation), she needed to describe their roles and responsibilities (design work, analysis, selection, and testing) in his Career Episode.
-Do not include group activity even if you do not have enough projects for Career Episode.
+Only include group activity if you have enough projects for Career Episode.

 Consider the following example: